 In order to get their marks for this assessment task, each student must submit an individual report where they document the working process of the group.
 A template is provided in iLearn.

 Submission is via Turnitin.
-The deadline is on the 22nd of October, 2018.
+The deadline is on Monday 21 October 2019.

 Part 3: Individual reflection (30%)